westofengland-ca/weca_qgis_release_notes/README.md

 * NaPTAN access nodes (bus stops) from DfT
 * Coal data (BGS & Coal Authority)
 * Substation location with available network capacity for EV charging (National Grid open data)
+* Domestic energy consumption, by LSOA (Department for Energy Security and Net Zero)
+* Domestic properties not connected to gas network, by LSOA (Department for Energy Security and Net Zero)

 ###### Changed
 * Built Up Areas (ONS) updated from 2011 to 2022 release